1. Get used to hearing; "You play rugby!?"

-1. "You play rugby!?", accompanied by a head to toe scan of your body, is the typical response when someone (usually a male someone) learns that you play the sport.
-Believe it or not, female rugby players are not ugly, bearded, 300-pound lesbians.
+That phrase, accompanied by a head to toe scan of your body, is the typical response when someone (usually a male someone) learns that you play the sport.
+Believe it or not, female rugby players are not ugly, bearded, or 300-pounds.

-2. Every body type, nationality and skill set is welcome, if you are willing to work your butt every time you set foot on the pitch.
+Every body type, nationality, and skill set is welcome if you are willing to work your butt off every time you set foot on the pitch.

-7. There are women who can actually outdrink men, and I am proud to say that many of them are my former teammates!
+There are women who can outdrink men triple their size — many of them are my former teammates.